Characterization of Large-Scale Functional Brain Networks During Ketamine-Medetomidine Anesthetic Induction: Discussion

 \subsection{Assortativity Coefficient}

-The assortativity coefficient \citep{boccaletti2006complex} is related to the existence of preferential attachment between vertices with respect to their connectivity degree \citep{boccaletti2006complex}.
-Alterations in this coefficient reveal the existence of structural changes on the graphs, in the way in which are established the connections among the vertices.
+The assortativity coefficient \citep{boccaletti2006complex} is related to the preferential attachment between vertices concerning their connectivity degree \citep{boccaletti2006complex}.
+Alterations in this coefficient reveal structural changes in the graphs, specifically the manner in which the connections between the vertices are established.

-The results of this experiment revealed that the administration of the anesthetics led to significant alterations in the assortativity character of the networks.
-Being the most accentuated changes observed in Delta, Theta and Gamma bands (see Fig.8).
-These results demonstrate the existence of structural changes in the character of organization of neural activities on those frequency bands.
-The graphs respective to Delta and Gamma bands, showed no prominent changes in other network measures after the anesthetic induction process.
-However, alterations in the assortativity coefficient, demonstrate that the anesthetics led to structural rearrangements on the large scale functional brain networks on those frequency bands.
+The results of this experiment revealed that the anesthetics led to significant alterations in the network's assortativity character.
+The most accentuated changes were observed in the Delta, Theta, and Gamma bands (see \hyperlink{FIGURE8}{$Figure \cdot 8$}).
+These results demonstrate structural changes in the neural activity network's organization over those frequency bands.
+The graphs corresponding to the Delta and Gamma bands showed no noticeable changes in other network measures after the anesthetic induction process.
+However, alterations in the assortativity coefficient highlight that the anesthetics led to significant structural rearrangements in the large-scale functional brain networks.

-As reported by Costa, the assortativity character of the networks may have a great influence in the dynamic processes supported by the system \citep{costa2007characterization}.
-The fact that the networks respective to the induced state of anesthesia assumed a predominantly assortative character, may imply in a higher instability of those networks \citep{brede2005assortative}, and a reduction on their synchronization capacity \citep{di2005synchronization}.
+As reported by Costa, the network's assortativity character may influence the dynamic processes supported by the system \citep{costa2007characterization}.
+The fact that the networks respective to the induced state of anesthesia assumed a predominantly assortative character might imply a higher instability of those networks \citep{brede2005assortative} and a reduction in their synchronization capacity \citep{di2005synchronization}.